menesdev/JavaScript30/Project2 - Clock-Under-Water/README.md

 - Transform and transition in CSS.
 - Date and time functions in JS
 - setInterval function in JS.
-- Importing fonts to the sites.
+- Including external fonts to the sites.

 ## Live Demo
 https://javascript30-clocker-under-water.vercel.app/